conduktor/conduktor-docs/src/pages/changelog/Console-1.34.0.md

 ### Quality of life improvements

-- Add selectors for key and value formats on the single Kafka message page, enabling the use of custom deserializers.
+- Added selectors for key and value formats on the single Kafka message page, enabling the use of custom deserializers.
-- Creating resources owned by an Application Instance using an Admin API Key now bypasses Self-service topic policies.
+- Creating resources owned by an application instance using an Admin API key now bypasses Self-service topic policies.
-- On the **Settings > Alerts** page you can now see the cluster referenced by each alert
+- You can now see clusters referenced by each alert in the **Settings > Alerts** page.

 ### Fixes